dapr/docs/howto/self-hosted-no-docker/README.md

 ## Enabling actors

 The placement service must be run locally to enable actor placement.
-Also a [transactoinal state store](#Enabling-state-management-or-pub/sub) must be enabled for actors.
+Also a [transactional state store](#Enabling-state-management-or-pub/sub) must be enabled for actors.

 By default for Linux/MacOS the `placement` binary is installed in `/usr/local/bin` or for Windows at `c:\dapr`.